 I began my counseling career in college, volunteering at a counseling center for survivors of domestic violence and sexual assault.
 Throughout graduate school, I worked at

 the University’s clinic seeing college students with anxiety and depression.
 Then, I spent my internship at a residential treatment center, providing therapy for people who experienced substance abuse, developmental trauma, and PTSD.
 In 2018, I graduated with a master’s degree in Clinical Mental Health Counseling from the University of North Texas.
-I've spent the last four years learning about existential psychotherapy and as well as how to be an effective group therapist.
+I've spent the last four years learning about existential psychotherapy and how to be an effective group therapist.
 Now, I see clients throughout Texas in my own virtual private practice.

 or religious value system into the therapeutic process.
 I embrace skepticism, doubt, and existential questions in my work and in my life.
 Atheists, agnostics, and those in a period of uncertainty and questioning--welcome!
 I love the skeptics, critical thinkers, and philosophers out there!

 I have led art groups and would love to incorporate expressive arts into our work together if that is something that interests you.